EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 ## 1. Objective

-Understand all the ways kernel communicate with hardware.
+Understand every possible way the kernel communicates with hardware.

 ## 2. Hardware identification

+As generic as possible, no hard code, reuse kernel but we still need some way to tell kernel about un-discov

 ### 2.1.
 Hardware description

+Don't support enumeration.

 ### 2.2. dynamically

+Peripherals are connected to the processor via a Bus.
+Some buses have supported device enumration (discovery).
 The Bus drivers detect new devices automatically.

 ## 3. Hardware interaction